SamrawitMM/ADM-HW1/README.md

 - Basic introduction problems to get started with coding on HackerRank.

 ### 2. Basic Data Types
-- Solutions for problems dealing with Python's basic data types, including integers, floats, lists, tuples, and dictionaries.
+- Solutions for problems dealing with Python's basic data types.

 ### 3. Strings
 - Solutions for common string manipulation problems like slicing, concatenation, and formatting.